dachi01-afk/PodFlow-Ai/README.md

 PodFlow AI is an AI-powered podcast production pipeline that automates the entire content creation workflow.

-Starting from a single topic, the system performs:
+Starting from a single topic, the system can:

-- Topic research
+- 🔍 Research a topic using AI
-- Podcast script generation
+- ✍️ Generate a podcast script
-- TikTok caption generation
+- 🤖 Generate a TikTok caption
-- AI voice synthesis
+- 🎤 Convert the script into speech
-- Video rendering
+- 🎬 Render a subtitle video
-- Automatic TikTok upload
+- 📱 Automatically upload the final video to TikTok Studio

 The goal is to reduce the manual effort required to transform an idea into a ready-to-publish short-form podcast.